Dana Terrace: Career beginnings

-Internship and early work

 After graduating from SVA in 2013, she interned the following summer at JibJab, where she met an individual from Gravity Falls who saw her student film Mirage and sent her a storyboard test, subsequently hiring her for Disney Television Animation and landing her a job on the series as a storyboard revisionist.
 As she described it in 2017, she was brought into Gravity Falls because creative people working on the show liked what they saw on her Tumblr blog, and she was brought in because she was willing to do any kind of animation for a specific scene.
 Her work for Gravity Falls would be her "first professional animation job," where she learned to storyboard, how to handle a crew, and have a clear vision.
 Terrace also animated sequences for the show that were animated in-house due to being considered too important to be animated by outside studios.
 In 2019, she said she had a "wonderful experience" on Gravity Falls and said she "couldn't have asked for a better first gig."
 She stated in a 2016 interview that she was waiting to hear back from Steven Universe because she was a fan of Rebecca Sugar after seeing her films at SVA, but they "took too long to reply" so she decided to work for Gravity Falls instead.

 In 2014, she tabled at the CTN Animation Expo with Nate Swineheart, and sold prints, sketchbooks, and other works.

-In 2018, she inked 34 pages of Hirsch's graphic novel, Gravity Falls: Lost Legends: 4 All-New Adventures!
+Dana appeared twice at Mexico's Pixelatl Festival.
+First in Cuernavaca and later in Guadalajara.
+She participated in panels, keynotes, networking sessions and various other activities.